curioswati/SJdownloader/README.md

 you will find the exe in dist/SJdownloader/ under your current directory.
 Then move the SJdownloader to C:\Program Files\
 After that you can use the application in your system.
-For more info visit [here] (https://github.com/curioswati-zz/SJdownloader/wiki/Build-instructions).
+For more info visit [here](https://github.com/curioswati-zz/SJdownloader/wiki/Build-instructions).

 ### Linux:
 Get the source by: